Jagr scores first with Flames to help down Wings - Article - TSN

 Ferland has goals in three straight games and in four of his last five as he continues to impress on the right side of the Flames' top line with Gaudreau and Sean Monahan.

-Frk's power-play goal at 8:43 got Detroit on the scoreboard, but Tkachuk's deflection out of mid-air off Brett Kulak's point shot restored Calgary's three-goal cushion.
+"It's a hard league to dig yourself a hole in," said Detroit coach Jeff Blashill.
+"You want to play from ahead as much as you can and when you don't, you can't give up easy goals and expect to come back."

-The best of Mike Smith's 39 stops in a loosely-played game by Calgary defensively came early in the second.
+The best of Mike Smith's 39 stops came early in the second.
 After Gaudreau had the puck stolen by Dylan Larkin in his own end, Smith bailed him out by robbing Larkin with a spectacular glove save.

 Mrazek, who recorded a 36-save shutout over Edmonton in his last start, turned aside 28-of-33 shots.

-Note: Note to readers: This is a corrected story.
-A previous version misstated Jagr's place on the all-time goals list.